mizerc/mizerc.github.io/content/posts/proj-physics-simulation/index.md

 ## Integration

+Numerical integration methods are used to update positions and velocities over discrete time, since analytical solutions are not practical.
+Usually it is a trade off between speed vs. accuracy vs. stability

 ### Explicit Euler method

 ```math
 v_{n+1} = v_n + a_n * dt
 x_{n+1} = x_n + v_n * dt
 ```

+### Semi-Implicit Euler (a.k.a.
+Symplectic Euler)

 ### Forward Euler method